mnapoli/pretty/README.md

 *Pretty* comes with no dependencies so it should not bring any conflict in Composer.

-You can also install it as a local dependency of your project with `composer require mnapoli/pretty`.
+You can also install it as a local dependency of your project with `composer require --dev mnapoli/pretty`.
 In that case you can start the tool with `vendor/bin/pretty`.

 You will be able to update to new versions by running: